 Check out the Ready Squirrel Video Below to see how I package dried goods, step by step.

 Size Of Oxygen Absorber To Preserve Dried Beans

-I typically use 500cc oxygen absorbers for 1-gallon of dried beans, and for a 5-gallon bucket, I use 1 2000cc and 500cc Oxygen absorber.
-Following is a chart showing bag dimensions, container size, and the cc of oxygen absorber to match.
+I typically use 500cc oxygen absorbers for 1 gallon of dried beans, and for a 5-gallon bucket, I use 1 2000cc and 500cc Oxygen absorber.
+Following is a chart showing bag dimensions, container size, and the cc of the oxygen absorber to match.

 Chart 1 Dried Beans/Container Size/CC Oxygen Absorber

 |Container Size||Bag Dimensions||CC Oxygen Absorber(s) For Dried Beans|